Buddhism and Consciousness

 This elusive body is precisely the necessity of there being a choice, i.e., the necessity of my not being everything all at once.
 (Being and Nothingness, pg.
 440)

 We are born fastened to the physical world.
 We become individuals fully believing we are the world.
-Our family, culture, career, interests, habits, likes and dislikes, come to define who we are.
-But this being the world eventually becomes a burden, a suffering, because ultimately, we are not the physical world.
-It is in fact suffering that in turn propels us to realize the true essence of our being:
+We define ourselves with our family, culture, career, interests, habits, likes and dislikes.
+But being the world eventually becomes a burden, a suffering.
+Because ultimately, we are not the physical world.

 This world is anguished, afflicted by sense-contact,